k11v/site/README.md

 # Site

-Site displays my card with that subtle off-black coloring and tasteful typeface.
+Site displays my card with that subtle off-black coloring and tasteful typeface design.